 Considerations when harvesting short wheat

-In many areas of Kansas, delayed development and prolonged drought has resulted in short wheat and thin stands.
+In many areas of Kansas, prolonged drought has resulted in short wheat and thin stands.
 Harvesting wheat in these situations can be a challenge.
 Special attention needs to be given to cutting height, machine adjustments, and operator control.
 In short wheat, getting the heads into the combine with less straw will be a challenge.
 In some cases, the reel may not be able to effectively convey the wheat back from the cutter bar to the auger, nor hold it in place during cutting.
 Short cutting will also mean more contact potential with the ground and reduced levels of surface residue which will likely negatively impact cropping systems in water-limited environments.

 In the case of material conveyance, stripper headers, air reels, and draper headers may be a great help.